Translating Your Military Experience

 - Purpose of the resume is to get an interview

 - List military experience in layman’s terms utilizing accomplishment statements that showcase your transferable skills

 - Target resume to list experience/strengths/skills that directly relate to the position you are applying to

 - Assume that a civilian is reading your resume with limited to no knowledge of the military

-You have gained a lot of strengths from your military experience that civilian employers are seeking.
-Below are some of the strengths that you have gained.
+You have most likely gained a lot of strengths from your military experience that civilian employers are seeking.
 As you are writing your accomplishment statements ask yourself:

 How can I highlight this strength in civilian terms?

 - Leadership / team leader / team player

 - Ability to work with diverse individuals

 - Meet deadlines / work under pressure